Overview

 To upload records, a user must have team_lead or sys_admin role.

 Navigate to the record group that you would like to upload documents to.
-Click on Upload New Record(s)
+Click on Upload New Record(s).
+You will see a modal with the processor status, the document upload area, and three upload options:

 Review records